information

 3. 3. approve an alternative method if the Administrative Appeal Board finds that any such alternative complies with the intent of the Electrical Code and that the method offered is, for the purpose intended, at least the equivalent of that prescribed in the Electrical Code in safety.
 The Administrative Appeal Board may not waive the requirements of the Electrical Code.
 The Administrative Appeal Board review will culminate in a final decision by the Building Official.
 The Administrative Appeal Board meeting is not open to attendance by the appellant or the public.
 The Bureau will provide final decisions to the appellant by publication of the decision on the Bureau’s website within 10 calendar days of the hearing, provided the Bureau has received all required information from the applicant.

-3. C. Reconsideration of Final Decisions and Appeals to the Electrical Code Board of Appeal.
-Any person aggrieved by a final decision of the Building Official made under Subsection B. above may either file a reconsideration of that decision within 180 days of the decision based on new or revised information or appeal the decision to the Electrical Code Board of Appeal in accordance with Section 26.03.070 within 90 days of the final decision being appealed.
+3. C. Reconsideration of final decisions and appeals to the Electrical Code Board of Appeal.Any person aggrieved by a final decision of the Building Official made under Subsection B. above may either file a reconsideration of that decision within 180 days of the decision based on new or revised information or appeal the decision to the Electrical Code Board of Appeal in accordance with Section 26.03.070 within 90 days of the final decision being appealed.
 The appeal package may not be altered from the administrative hearing.
 There is no additional fee for the first reconsideration of an Administrative Appeal Board decision or for an appeal to the Electrical Code Board of Appeal.
-The Electrical Code in effect at the time of the final decision being reconsidered or appealed will be applied to the reconsideration or subsequent appeal to the Electrical Code Board of Appeal.
+The provisions of this Title and the Electrical Code in effect at the time of the final decision being reconsidered or appealed will be applied to the reconsideration or subsequent appeal to the Electrical Code Board of Appeal.

 26.03.070 Electrical Code Board of Appeal.

-1. A. Appointment of Electrical Code Board of Appeal.
-In order to hear appeals of final decisions of the Building Official made under Section 26.03.060, there has been created an Electrical Code Board of Appeal, consisting of three members and one alternate appointed by the Mayor and approved by the City Council.
+1. A. Appointment of Electrical Code Board of Appeal.In order to hear appeals of final decisions of the Building Official made under Section 26.03.060, there is an Electrical Code Board of Appeal, consisting of three members and one alternate appointed by the Mayor and approved by the City Council.

 1. 1.
 Each member and alternate member must be qualified by experience and training to make decisions pertaining to the Electrical Code.
-One member and one alternate member shall be Oregon licensed signing supervisor journeymen electricians whose experience and training provide expertise on matters contained in the Electrical Code and this Title.
-One member shall be Oregon registered electrical engineers with substantial experience in electrical design and construction subject to the requirements of the Electrical Code and this Title.
-One member shall be electrical contractors experienced in electrical design and construction subject to requirements of the Electrical Code and this Title.
+One member and one alternate member must be Oregon licensed signing supervisor journeymen electricians whose experience and training provide expertise on matters contained in the Electrical Code and this Title.
+One member must be Oregon registered electrical engineers with substantial experience in electrical design and construction subject to the requirements of the Electrical Code and this Title.
+One member must be electrical contractors experienced in electrical design and construction subject to requirements of the Electrical Code and this Title.

 3. 3.
 Any member may be removed by the Mayor for incompetence, dereliction of duty, incapacity or other sufficient cause.

-3. C. Powers and Limitations of Authority of the Electrical Code Board of Appeal.
+3. C. Powers and limitations of authority of the Electrical Code Board of Appeal.
 The Electrical Code Board of Appeal may provide reasonable interpretations of the requirements of the Electrical Code and may grant an appeal if the Board finds one of the following:

 2. 2. grant requests for modifications to the strict application of the Electrical Code where it is assured that the modification provides equivalent safety; or